In this lesson we will be going over the

 Now let’s add another rectangle, but this time only its outline.

-Bonus Add a new rectangle outline with dimensions 120x150 at the bottom right of the screen.
+Bonus Add a new rectangle outline with dimensions 120x150 at the bottom right of the canvas.
 The line width of the rectangle should be 1.

-Reset the canvas when the Reset button is clicked, by calling a reset() function.
+Reset the canvas when the Reset button is clicked, by calling the

 Draw a line going from the middle left to the bottom right corner of the canvas.